DumbMachine/POC/Proposal.md

 ## Future Prospects:

-- Building a extension to this project to bring support for training models using standard or sota models.
+- Building a extension to this project to bring support for training models using state of the art models.
 - Build a complete pipeline to allow laymen to train machine learning models and then export in standard forms.
-- I want to, through this project, provide the technical/non-technical audience a means to easily make datasets or train practical models on them.
 - Add support for cloud backend to data source.
 - Add support to allow usage cloud services as the processing backend.